2013–14 PAOK FC season

-The 2013–14 season was PAOK Football Club's 88th in existence and the club's 55th consecutive season in the top flight of Greek football.
-The team will enter the Greek Football Cup in the Third Round and will also compete in UEFA Champions League starting from the Third qualifying round.
+The 2013–14 PAOK FC season was the Club's 88th season in existence and the club's 55th consecutive season in the top flight of Greek association football.
+The team would enter the Greek Football Cup in the Third Round and would compete in the UEFA Champions League starting from the Third qualifying round.

 On 14 June 2013, Huub Stevens signed a two-year contract to become PAOK's manager.